Th30n/vim-config/README.md

-# Teon Banek's Vim configuration
+# My Vim configuration

 Very simple vim configuration (will probably grow over time).
+The configuration tries to be portable across Linux and Windows.

 Requirements:
 -------------